 To see the old Cotton Exchange building today, you’d probably be surprised at how little it has changed in appearance since it was completed in 1887.
 It almost appears untouched — especially if you look closely at its crumbling facade and the sagging support beams near the base of the structure.

-Unfortunately, no one is allowed inside except freemasons who are there to attend their monthly meetings.
+Unfortunately, no one is allowed inside except freemasons who visit to attend their monthly meetings.

 River Street Sweets